Saturday, April 17, 2021

 Touché!
 Cartoon by George Price, 1952.

-Just like I always thought---we put ourselves into our drawings.
+Just like I always thought -- we put ourselves into our art.
 Cartoon by Ed Fisher, 1956.

-Sculpting with a live model is the only way to go.
+Using a live model to sculpt is the best way to go.
 Cartoon by Charles Addams, 1958.

-I always read the little art labels no matter how pretentious they are.
-And boy are they!
+I always read the little art labels no matter how pretentious they are -- and are they ever!
 Cartoon by Ed Fisher, 1964.

 Here's an art school I wouldn't mind attending.
 Cartoon by Richard Oldden, 1968.